 #1 High Energy: Berry Delicious Smoothie

 Three days a week I hit the gym in the morning for a strenuous one-hour workout.
 I only have time to fit breakfast in 45 minutes before the exercise begins, so I need something that will keep me going, without taking a lot of work to digest.
 Enter…the incredible nutrient packed smoothie.
-The following recipe (from Dairy Free Made Easy) yields one generously sized serving…
+The following recipe (from Go Dairy Free) yields one generously sized serving…

 - 1 cup Fortified Almond Milk – Beyond the fact that I do not consume dairy, this may not be the best meal for cow’s milk if you are planning on working out.
 The animal proteins in milk can be hard to digest, and may weigh you down.
 High protein foods are beneficial post-workout, when your muscles need help in the repair and building process.

 - 1 cup Blueberries – This is my favorite antioxidant packed berry in smoothies, not only for flavor and health, but also for color (it masks the green stuff).
 Though almost any fruit will work great.

 - 1 small Banana – The banana gives the smoothie body and potassium to help prevent muscle cramping.

 - 1 Tablespoon Flaxseeds – A healthy Omega-3 source, flaxseed grinds up easily in the blender for better digestion and nutrient absorption.